Refine your search

 Wellbeing of doctoral researchers

 Conducting doctoral studies is interesting and intriguing.
 It is also challenging, and an engagement of several years.
 Research may not proceed well, and funding may cease leading to a need to obtain another job.
-Therefore, it is important to proactively take care of your well being.
+Therefore, it is important to proactively take care of your well-being.
 The major stress factors according to an extensive (n=6000) international survey done by Nature are uncertainty of career prospects as well as difficulty to maintain a work–life balance.

 Tools to support wellbeing